 Herniated discs can cause long-term neck or lower back pain if the injured disc presses on or irritates the spinal nerves.
 You might also experience unpleasant tingling or prickling sensations and issues like weakness and loss of function.
 These symptoms affect your legs if the herniated disc is in your back and your arms if the damaged disc is in your neck.

-The University Pain Medicine Center team offers various treatments that relieve pain and restore function for most people with herniated discs.
+The University Pain and Spine Center team offers various treatments that relieve pain and restore function for most people with herniated discs.
 These treatments include conservative approaches like physical therapy and medication and advanced interventions, such as epidural steroid injections and radiofrequency ablation.

 However, if these treatments aren’t helping, you might benefit from a discectomy.
-Your provider at University Pain Medicine Center can give you all the information you need to help you decide if discectomy is right for you.
+Your provider at University Pain and Spine Center can give you all the information you need to help you decide if discectomy is right for you.

-The University Pain Medicine Center team uses minimally invasive methods to access the disc rather than making large surgical incisions in your spine.
+The University Pain and Spine Center team uses minimally invasive methods to access the disc rather than making large surgical incisions in your spine.
 They make a small cut in your back and insert a guidewire.
 Using moving X-ray images, they ease the wire into your spine.

 Next, your provider makes more space around the guidewire to create a narrow channel.
 They view the damaged disc using an endoscope (a tiny camera on a flexible tube) or a surgical microscope.
 Using specialized instruments that fit into the channel, your provider cuts the disc material and removes it.

-To find out more about discectomy and see if you could benefit, call University Pain Medicine Center today or book an appointment online.
+To find out more about discectomy and see if you could benefit, call University Pain and Spine Center today or book an appointment online.